 February 2018: Jaylin submitted a new CAFRA permit application for an approximately 140,000 square foot development with over 550 parking spaces.

 July 2018: Jaylin withdrew the application.
-It is likely that the applicant will resubmit soon.

 2020: DEP approves another Jaylin application to develop the site.
 Although the footprint is scaled down somewhat, the plan is substantially similar to previous applications and presents the same environmental problems.
 PPA and Save Barnegat Bay appeal DEP’s approval in court.